edgi-govdata-archiving/EEW-Report-Making/README.md

 3. The files produced will be violationsper1000_CWA_all_cds.csv and violationsper1000_CWA_all_states.csv.
 These need to be combined into a single file, violationsper1000_CWA_all_cds.csv, which needs to be placed in the nationalstats directory of CD-report.

 All CD directories need to have their state's violationsper1000_All file copied in from the state directory.
 This can be done with the violations_state.py script.
 Run this script from the same directory as before--i.e, the CD_Dirs directory.

+### Maps for districts

+This is a link to a zip file containing maps of all districts: https://drive.google.com/file/d/1TitM460QfU7nWeigApwhvSN6cQEBmGtt/view?usp=sharing